-PCI Compliance has become a big business in its own right, and a training ecosystem has sprung up around it.
+PCI DSS compliance is a big business in its own right, and a training ecosystem has sprung up around it.
+But you need to understand there are two very different aspects to PCI DSS training:

 PCI Security Standards Council

 The PCI Security Standards Council (SSC) offers multiple training options.
-However, most of these are aimed at employees of companies currently operating in the PCI compliant space.
+Most of these are aimed at employees of companies currently operating in the PCI compliant space.

-In particular, it’s important to understand that for many of these, the pair of the company and the individual employees are certified together.
-If you, the employee, move to another company, then the certification may not move with you.
+It’s important to understand that for many of these, the employee is certified at their current company.
+If the employee moves to another company, your certification may not move with you.

-If you’re working at a QSA Company, you should already have lots of support in acquiring and maintaining the necessary certifications from your organization.
-Some general information about the requirements to become a QSA, and their ongoing training requirements is available in our QSA information article.
+If you work at a QSA Company, you already have lots of support to acquire and maintain necessary certifications.
+Your organization needs you to maintain your status so they can run their business.
+General information about the requirements to become a QSA, and their ongoing training requirements is available in our QSA information article.

 The PCIP program is intended for people who want to demonstrate that